ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ## Tools

+While wirting this tutorial the following tools have been used:

 - Mac OS X 10.9.1
 - Maven 3.1.1 (Installed with [Homebrew](http://brew.sh/))
 - Java 1.7.0_51
 - Alfresco Maven SDK 1.1.1
 - Alfresco 4.2.f

+## Getting the code

+All examples in this tutorial are available on [GitHub](https://github.com/ohej/alfresco-tutorials).

 ## File structure